 4. Fluoroscopy means a technique for generating x-ray images and presenting them simultaneously and continuously as visible images.
 This term has the same meaning as the term radioscopy in the standards of the International Electrotechnical Commission.

 (b) Physician Supervision of a Physician Assistant Authorized to Operate Fluoroscopic X-ray Systems.
 A supervising physician shall review and provide ongoing direction for a physician assistant authorized to operate fluoroscopic x-ray systems in accordance with written guidelines mutually developed and agreed upon with the physician assistant pursuant to M.G.L. c.
-112, § 9E, 263 CMR 5.08: Legal Responsibility for Actions of Physician Physician Assistant Authorized to Operate Fluoroscopic X-Ray Systems and 243 CMR 2.08(6)(c).
+112, § 9E, 263 CMR 5.08: Physician Assistant Authorized to Operate Fluoroscopic X-Ray Systems and 243 CMR 2.08(6)(c).
 Such guidelines shall be developed, signed and dated by both parties prior to any fluoroscopic practice by the physician assistant pursuant to such guidelines.
 In addition, a physician who is board-certified in radiology or who meets the requirements set out in 105 CMR 120.405(K): Operator Qualifications, shall supervise the physician assistant each time the physician assistant operates a fluoroscopic x-ray system.
 The level of supervision necessary for each procedure shall be identified in the written guidelines.

 1. The supervising physician shall provide supervision of the physician assistant authorized to operate fluoroscopic x-ray systems as necessary, taking into account the education, training and experience of the physician assistant, the nature of the physician assistant's practice, and the availability to the physician assistant of clinical backup support by physicians, to ensure that the physician assistant is operating the fluoroscopic x-ray systems in accordance with accepted standards of medical practice.

 2. A supervising physician shall sign fluoroscopic x-ray system practice guidelines only with those physician assistants for whom such physician is able to provide the supervision required by 243 CMR 2.08(6)(b), taking into account factors including, but not limited to, geographical proximity, practice setting, volume and complexity of the patient population, and the experience, training and availability of the supervising physician and the physician assistant(s).
-The supervising physician shall not exceed the maximum number of physician assistants under his or her supervision, pursuant to M.G.L. c.
-112, § 9E.

 (c) Development, Approval and Review of Practice Guidelines for a Physician Assistant Authorized to Operate Fluoroscopic X-ray Systems.
 A physician who supervises a physician assistant authorized to operate fluoroscopic x-ray systems shall do so in accordance with written practice guidelines mutually developed and agreed upon with the physician assistant, and signed by both parties.
 The supervising physician and the physician assistant shall review, initial and date such guidelines annually.
 The guidelines may be revised at any time upon written agreement by the supervising physician and physician assistant; any such changes shall be initialed and dated by both parties at the time of the revision.
 In all cases, the written guidelines shall: